aydrian/giphy-responder/README.md

 For more information, see the [SparkPost API Documentation for Relay Webhooks](https://developers.sparkpost.com/api/#/reference/relay-webhooks)

 ### Configure the Template
-To make our live easier, we are going to use a [SparkPost][1] Template when triggering the response email back to the sender.
+To make our lives easier, we are going to use a [SparkPost][1] Template when triggering the response email back to the sender.
 You can create/modify templates using the [SparkPost Template UI](https://app.sparkpost.com/templates).

 If you are using the [SparkPost Heroku Add-On][3], you can access the SparkPost Dashboard by entering `heroku addons:open sparkpost` in the [Heroku Toolbelt][4] and then navigate to Templates.